-I am a mom of three boys and one girl.
+I am a mom of three boys and a girl.
 Erin, our oldest, has an autism spectrum disorder.
 I write often about the challenges and joys of raising a special needs child, as well as topics many mull over today: love, loss, the merits of hot yoga or flag football.
-My work has appeared in The Week, Grown&Flown, The Mighty and other publications.
+My essays have appeared in The Week, The Huff Post, Grown&Flown, The Mighty and other publications.

 Parenting, with or without a special needs child, is not easy and certainly never dull.
 In writing about Erin, our boys and our family I have connected with so many who identify, commiserate, laugh and celebrate similar struggles and victories.
 I believe that sharing stories helps us to make sense of it all, to understand that it rarely all makes sense and to know we are not as alone as we sometimes feel.